awsdocs/aws-doc-sdk-examples/go/ssm/README.md

-# Amazon EC2 code examples for the SDK for Go V1
+# Systems Manager code examples for the SDK for Go V1

 > NOTE: Examples for this SDK are no longer supported.
 > These examples are for historical purposes only, and should not be relied upon.